This manual is for the Cam-Do.com PS-003 Programmable Scheduler sold after March 15, 2013

 0000.
 Program a new time lapse cycle.

 A cycle consists of a shoot time and a wait time.
 During the shoot time, the camera is on.
 During the wait time, the camera is off.

 First, plug the timer into the camera for a minute to charge the timer until the LCD display is clearly readable.
-Press the MANUAL button until the LCD OFF icon is showing.
+Press the MANUAL button until the OFF icon is showing on the LCD.
 Unplug the timer.